 In the run up to your placement, our expert team will be here to answer any questions you may have and to fully prepare you for your time in Belize.

 There are plenty of things to do in Belize, besides diving, like taking a trip to the ancient Mayan ruins, dating back to 500AD.
-Lim Ni Punit or Lubaantum are both about a 45 minute drive from Punta Gorda where you will be based at weekends.
+Lim Ni Punit or Lubaantum are both about a drive from Placencia where you will be based at weekends.
 Lim Ni Punit has the most amazing views over the jungle and Lubaantum is famous for its crystal scull!

 Caracol near San Ignacio is a vast Mayan city hidden deep in the jungle, the largest in Belize, its population was circa 150,000, more than half of Belize’s population today!

 The famous Tikal in Guatemala, one of the world’s most impressive Mayan sites.
 It is so big that you need at least 2 days to see the major parts.

 Visit other Cayes such as the travellers favourite Caye Caulker or the popular Ambergris Caye and dive the famous ‘Blue Hole’.

 Visit the nearby Blue Creek National Park for spectacular rivers and waterfalls.
 Swim through the amazing caves at Blue Creek where you eventually get to an underground waterfall.
 Visit the stunning waterfalls at San Antonio and Rio Blanco.

 Take a combined trip to include Mayan Ruins, jungle tours, visiting traditional Mayan villages and the amazing waterfalls.
 Take a boat trip up one of the spectacular rivers and discover the incredible wildlife, the many varieties of birds, howler monkeys and iguanas in the trees.